 - Domestic violence.
 Policies in relation to supporting and protecting victims of domestic violence in the workplace.

 - People with disability.
-Actions to improve the employment opportunities of people with disability.
+Policies or plans to improve employment opportunities of people with disability.

 - Mature age workers.
-Actions to support workforce participation and retention of mature age workers.
+Policies to drive workforce participation and retention of mature age workers.